top of page

 Frequently Asked Questions

-3. How does a Not to Exceed (NTE) budget work? - In general, a NTE budget is a dollar amount limit on labor, parts, and materials that is placed on Rocket City Customs (RCC) to perform the work on your project.
+4. How does a Not to Exceed (NTE) budget work? - In general, a Not-To-Exceed (NTE) budget is a working budget developed for the labor, parts, and materials required to accomplish the goals of your project.
 RCC will not exceed that budget without written authorization from you, the customer.
-Lance (the owner) will work with you to develop this budget to accomplish the goals you have for your project before work will begin.
+Lance (the owner) will work directly with you to develop an NTE budget based on the scope and goals of your project before work begins.
+Because classic car restoration and repair work often uncovers previously unknown issues, scope changes and/or budget overruns can sometimes occur during the project.
+If the NTE budget is reached before the project goals are completed, RCC will pause work to discuss the remaining work, revised scope, and/or additional budget authorization before continuing.

-8. Will I have to pay a deposit? - Depending on your project, RCC may require a deposit in order to purchase certain parts or materials for your project.
+10. Will I have to pay a deposit? - Depending on your project, RCC may require a deposit in order to purchase certain parts or materials for your project.
 In general, deposits for labor are not required.

 For more details, please read our Work Authorization Agreement below.